simulatedScience/wizard-game/README.md

 To start the game, execute `main.py`.

 ## future plans
-- It's unlikely that I will add the option of online multiplayer.
+- It's unlikely that I will add the option for online multiplayer.
 - Support testing various AIs against each other and measure how good they are
 - Allow manual input of game states or automatically reading it from images or screen captures to use the AIs either for analog or online play outside this program.
-- Act as a testing environment for various simple to somehwat advanced AI techniques.
 - Try to establish a software architecture that can be easily adapted to implement AIs for many different, similar (card) games.